 If you wish to dispute a penalty order you can request a screening review online using the steps below.

-Go to the Administrative Penalty Lookup.
+Use the Administrative Penalty Lookup to lookup your penalty order.
 You will need the Penalty Order Number and Licence Plate to lookup your penalty order.

 Tell us in the online form:

-A screening officer will review your online review applications, any submissions and evidence and will issue a decision to either affirm, vary or cancel the violation, or vary or cancel any fees based on rules outlined in the Administrative Penalty System.
+A screening officer will review your online review applications, any submissions and evidence and will issue a decision to:

 You will be emailed a decision with the outcome of the review.
-All decision documents and correspondence from screening officers will be sent from a @citycloudservices.com email or apsinquiry@toronto.ca.
+All decision documents and correspondence from screening officers will be sent from an email address ending in @citycloudservices.com or apsinquiry@toronto.ca.
 Please ensure you check your inbox and junk mail regularly to avoid missing your decision or responses about your dispute.

 If you have completed a screening review and received a decision, and you are not satisfied with the result of your screening review, you can request a second and final review of the decision with an Administrative Penalty Tribunal hearing officer.